Louros

 Louros (Λούρος) is a town and a former municipality in the Preveza regional unit, Epirus, Greece.
+It was the center of a kaza of the Preveza Sanjak under the Ottoman Empire.
 Since the 2011 local government reform it is part of the municipality Preveza, of which it is a municipal unit.
 The seat of the municipality was the small town of Louros (pop.
-1,938 in 2011).
-The area of the municipal unit is 176.075 km², with a population of 4,581 people (2011).
+1,769 in 2021).
+The area of the municipal unit is 176.075 km2, with a population of 4,581 people (2011).
 The town and municipal unit are named after the river Louros which flows just south of the town.
-Until recently, the Louros valley was swampy, but in modern times the marshes were drained and are now used for the production of olives, oranges and tomatoes.
-Besides the town of Louros itself, the largest towns in the municipality are Néos Oropós (pop.
-1,304), Stefáni (440), Vrysoúla (172), Áno Ráchi (127), and Áno Kotsanópoulo (159).
+Until recently, the Louros valley was swampy, but in modern times the marshes were drained and are now used for the production of olives, oranges, lemons and tomatoes.
+Besides the town of Louros itself, the largest communities in the municipality are Oropós (pop.
+1,127), Stefáni (379), Vrysoúla (149), Áno Ráchi (96), and Kotsanópoulo (200).

 Subdivisions

 The municipal unit Louros is subdivided into the following communities (constituent villages in brackets):